 This scam is when someone receives a call and the caller says they're from Spark's help desk or Microsoft.
-The caller will usually say there's a problem with the person’s phone, internet or computer.
+The caller will usually say there's a problem with the person’s phone, internet or computer or they might ask you to update your information with them.

 Common things the caller will say to try gain the person's trust include: